geerlingguy/ansible-role-docker/README.md

       - user2

 A list of system users to be added to the `docker` group (so they can use Docker on the server).

+    docker_logins:
+      - url: repository.example.com
+        username: myuser
+        password: mypass

+A list of private container registries to be logged in with `docker`.

 ## Use with Ansible (and `docker` Python library)